 Debates about critical race theory are coming to your district, board room, and classroom.
-Here's what you need to understand about CRT and the chilling effect of legislation not to teach about divisive concepts such as race and gender.
+Here's what you need to understand about CRT and the chilling effect of legislation not to teach about divisive concepts such as race and gender and sexual orientation.
 Needless to say, the topic has become highly politicized.
 One component of the discussion: The 1619 Project.

 • So Much Buzz, But What is Critical Race Theory?
 (Associated Press, NBC, 8-30-21) An excellent "Explainer."
 Former President Donald Trump has railed against it.
 Republicans in the U.S. Senate introduced a resolution condemning any requirement for teachers to be trained in it.
 And several Republican-controlled states, including Texas, have invoked it in legislation restricting how race can be taught in public schools.
 The concept known as critical race theory is the new lightning rod of the GOP.
 But what exactly is it?

 "Critical race theory is a way of thinking about America’s history through the lens of racism.
 Scholars developed it during the 1970s and 1980s in response to what they viewed as a lack of racial progress following the civil rights legislation of the 1960s.

 "It centers on the idea that racism is systemic in the nation’s institutions and that they function to maintain the dominance of white people in society.